Nurse Clubs & Pet Health Counsellors

 As well as dogs and cats you can also bring your small furries to see your veterinary nurse where they can offer advice on caring for your small furry pet.
 This includes advice on their nutritional requirements, dental care and also on worming and parasite control.

-Please telephone your local branch of Cinque Ports Vets to book your appointment with one of our veterinary nurses or Pet Health Counsellors.
+Please telephone your local branch of Cinque Ports Vets to book your appointment with one of our veterinary nurses.